ibm-cloud-docs/log-analysis/core/service-connection.md

 | `Washington (us-east)`   | `https://api.private.us-east.logging.cloud.ibm.com`     | TCP 443, TCP 80 for 166.9.20.72, 166.9.20.73, 166.9.22.35, 166.9.22.36 | TCP 514, TCP 6514 for 166.9.20.76, 166.9.22.38 | UDP 514 for 166.9.20.77, 166.9.22.39 |
 {: caption="Table 1.
 Lists of private API endpoints for interacting with {{site.data.keyword.la_full_notm}}." caption-side="top"}

 ### Step 3.
-Configure your LogDNA agent
+Configure your logging agent
 {: #endpoint-setup-step3}

-You can [configure the LogDNA agent](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-logdna_agent) to use the private network by using a private endpoint as the ingestion URL.
+You can [configure the logging agent](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-logdna_agent) to use the private network by using a private endpoint as the ingestion URL.

-What happens when you configure the LogDNA agent to use a private endpoint?
+What happens when you configure the logging agent to use a private endpoint?
 * Private endpoints are not accessible from the public internet.
 * All traffic is routed to the {{site.data.keyword.cloud_notm}} Private network.
 * Services like {{site.data.keyword.la_full_notm}} are no longer served on an internet routable IP address.